itmaybejj/editoria11y/README.md

 *This project is in development; I do not recommend using it in production until January 2021*

-Editoria11y (editorial accessibility) is a user-friendly accessibility checker that addresses three critical needs for content authors:
+Editoria11y (editorial [ally](https://www.a11yproject.com/)) is a user-friendly accessibility checker that addresses three critical needs for content authors:

 1. It runs automatically.
 Modern spellcheck works so well because it is always running; put spellcheck behind a button and few users remember to run it!
 1. It focuses exclusively on straightforward issues a content author can easily understand and easily fix.
-Comprehensive testing should be a key part of site creation, but if a tool is going to run automatically, it will drive an author bonkers if it is constantly alerting on code they do not understand and cannot fix.
+Yes; comprehensive testing should be a key part of site creation, but if a tool is going to run automatically, it will drive an author bonkers if it is constantly alerting on code they do not understand and cannot fix.
 1. It runs in context.
 Views, Layout Builder, Paragraphs and all the other modules Drupal uses to assemble a page means that tools that run inside CKEditor cannot "see" many of the issues on a typical page.

 ## The authoring experience
-* On each page load Editoria11y places a small toggle button at the bottom right of the screen with an issue count.
+* On each page load, Editoria11y places a small toggle button at the bottom right of the screen with an issue count.
 Users can press the button to view details of any alerts or access additional tools ("full check"), including visualizers for the document outline and image alt attributes, and the panel's state persists from page to page (open or shut).
-* If the issues are considered "major," the panel opens automatically.
+* If issues are found, a panel slides open with more details.
+If users minimize the panel, it will only open on future pages if the issues are high priority.
 * If the user minimizes the panel, it will not open automatically on future page visits until the content changes.

-Try it!
-Click the toggle at the bottom right to highlight these example issues:
+If you are on the demo site, you will see these example issues highlighted:

 • A fake list using bullet symbols instead of list elements.